Back

 Was it hard to share your story?

-Yeah, at first I did.
-But I did go through Macmillan counselling, which was absolutely fantastic.
 And I was working with them for a good few months for me to just be able to speak about it without getting teary or upset or just anything because of the situation of just having a baby and finding out.
-I think my emotions were everywhere.
-So I just feel as though speaking to someone professionally really helped me be able to actually move forward and just be able to speak about my story in a positive and confident way.

-And if there is ever a time that, you know, that I do relapse or anything like that, I will still be open about it because I just want everyone to just know that there are people are able to speak about their story just to try and help others, because the only reason I speak about it is to try and make people aware that, one, this is a serious cancer like every other cancer is very serious and too, it can happen to anyone.
+And if there is ever a time that, you know, that I do relapse or anything like that, I will still be open about it because I just want everyone to just know that there are people are able to speak about their story just to try and help others, because the only reason I speak about it is to try and make people aware that, one, this is a serious cancer like every other cancer is very serious and two, it can happen to anyone.